JeremieOchin/FOOTPASS/README.md

 ## 🎯 Motivation

-Existing soccer datasets mostly target sparse or global events (e.g., goals, fouls).
+Why FOOTPASS?
-FOOTPASS focuses instead on **dense, player-centered, ball-related actions**, enabling joint research on tactical context and visual reasoning in realistic conditions.
+Most public soccer datasets either (i) annotate sparse/global events with timestamps only—without telling you who performed the action—or (ii) provide tactical/per-player logs but without the original broadcast video.
+FOOTPASS closes this gap by aligning broadcast video with player-centric, ball-related actions and team/jersey/role information, plus tracking and spatiotemporal data.
+The result is a benchmark purposely designed to foster joint research in visual reasoning and tactical understanding under realistic match conditions.

 It integrates:
 - Full HD broadcast **videos** (25 fps)